macmullensantiago/Apuntes--/README.md

         * ### Do-While

             * El bucle repetir comprueba la condición de finalización al final del cuerpo del bucle, y si ésta es cierta continua con el resto del programa, a veces esto resulta               más adecuado.
 La instrucción se ejecutará al menos una vez.

+   ## ForEach

+    * The forEach() method calls a function once for each element in an array, in order.

+     forEach() is not executed for array elements without values.

+    * The forEach() method executes a provided function once for each array element.

+    * Foreach (de la palabra inglesa for each = para cada uno) es un bloque constructivo de los lenguajes de programación para recorrer los elementos de una colección.
+Foreach        se utiliza por lo general en lugar de una norma para la declaración.
+A diferencia de otras construcciones de bucle, los bucles foreach por lo general no mantienen contra-        indicación explícita, que esencialmente dice "haga esto a todo en este juego" en lugar de "hacer esto x veces."
+Esto evita posibles errores off-by-one y hace el código más      fácil de leer.
+En lenguajes orientados a objetos un iterador, aunque implícito, a menudo se utiliza como medio de recorrido.
+Este bucle, implementado a partir de las            versiones de PHP4, nos ayuda a recorrer los valores de un array, lo cual puede resultar muy útil por ejemplo para efectuar una lectura rápida del mismo.
+Recordemos que un        array es una variable que guarda un conjunto de elementos (valores) catalogados por claves

+## addEventListener

+    * The JavaScript addEventListener() method allows you to set up functions to be called when a specified event happens, such as when a user clicks a button.

+  ### Events and Events Handler

+     *  Understanding Events and Event Handlers

+        Events are actions that happen when the user or browser manipulates a page.
+They play an important role as they can cause elements of a web page to change dynamically.

+        For example, when the browser finishes loading a document, then a load event occurred.
+If a user clicks a button on a page, then a click event has happened.

+        Many events can happen once, multiple times, or never.
+You also may not know when an event will happen, especially if it is user generated.

+        In these scenarios, you need an event handler to detect when an event happens.
+This way, you can set up code to react to events as they happen on the fly.

    # Git - GitHub